50 of the Unhealthiest Foods at the Supermarket

 There’s no excuse for not eating real fruit—it’s as convenient as it gets!
 “Little containers of peaches or pears are a nice convenience item to pack in a lunch, but not when they’re drenched in heavy syrup, which is loaded with added, unnecessary sugar,” says Pine.
 “The ‘lite’ version still has added sugar, and the ‘no sugar added’ variety is usually code for added artificial sweeteners.
 Emerging research is showing that artificial sweeteners may be harmful to the gut microbiome.
 If plain fresh or frozen fruits aren’t an option, be sure to choose canned fruit packed in 100 percent juice,” Pine says.

 “With a whopping 17g of sugar, there isn’t anything healthy about cereal bars, even the ones that claim to be ‘made with real milk,’” notes Pine.
 “As a high-carb snack packed with many sources of simple sugars, including high fructose corn syrup, you’ll probably be hungry quickly after eating one.
 Just because they added these items into the bar doesn’t mean they took out the unhealthier stuff!”
-Check out the 9 foods nutritionists never order at fast food restaurants.
+Eating out and on the run?
+Skip these 9 foods nutritionists never order at fast food restaurants.

 Frozen whipped topping